 A harmonious color scheme also takes into consideration the color’s saturation level as part of the design.

+Tints have white added to them, while toned colors have been muted with gray.
 This theory suggests making the accent wall the darkest or most vivid color in the room, accented by area rugs, throw pillows or other decor items that integrate the color and balance it throughout the space.